andrewhao/andrewhao.github.io/_posts/2019-10-06-what-training-an-audio-recognition-cnn-taught-me-about-parenting-and-about-humane-ml.md

 _...to here?_
 ![Screen Shot 2019-10-06 at 1.58.46 PM.png](/images/bc717ded994241478794ca962fc6fceb)

 How can we build a consciousness of our customers and the humans that work within?
 I have a silly idea, but I think it might be a good one: **Personas**.
-Let me expand on that idea in a future post...
+Read the next blog post, ["Integrating Personas in User-Centered ML Model Development"]({% post_url 2019-12-07-on-using-personas-in-user-centered-ml-model-development %}), to learn more.

 ## Slides